Nixon Peabody LLP

 What’s the impact?

 On January 1, 2023, the California Privacy Rights Act becomes effective, amending the California Consumer Privacy Act.
 Like the CCPA, the CPRA requires a privacy notice be given to employees and job applicants at the time of collection of their personal information.
-Importantly, however, the CPRA ends the moratorium on extending the CCPA’s consumer privacy rights to employees.
+Importantly, however, the CPRA ends the moratorium on extending the CCPA’s consumer data privacy rights to employees.
 This means that employers need to have mechanisms in place to respond to data subject requests from employees, like the right to access or to correct personal information.

 Here are some other key parts of the CPRA: